How to Build a Digital Content Distribution Strategy

 If you are wondering how to build a digital content distribution strategy, you are doing the right thing.
 It’s the only way you ensure people know about your brand.
 Why so?

-Well, there were over 600 million blogs as of 2019.
+Well, there were over 600 million blogs as of 2022.
 So, it’s even more now.
-And marketers all over the world building strategies to spread the word about their companies.
+And marketers all over the world are building strategies to spread the word about their companies.
 Thus, 70% of marketers take time to build a solid content marketing strategy.

 And digital content distribution strategy is an indivisible part of content marketing.

-Should you effectively distribute content - wait for the audience growth and brand awareness increase.
+Should you effectively distribute content - wait for the audience growth and brand awareness boost.
 Fail to do this - your company will arguably get any development.